nandini-gulati/backend-lab/README.md

 ---

 🔹 Experiment 4 – Database Integration with MongoDB
-🎯 Objective

 To integrate a backend API with MongoDB and perform CRUD (Create, Read, Update, Delete) operations using Express and Mongoose.

 🧰 Tools & Technologies

-Node.js
-Express.js
+-Node.js
+-Express.js
-MongoDB (Atlas or local)
+-MongoDB (Atlas or local)
-Mongoose
+-Mongoose
-Postman (for API testing)
+-Postman (for API testing)

-📂 Folder Structure
-exp4/
-├── models/
-│   └── Todo.js
-├── routes/
-│   └── todoRoutes.js
-├── server.js
-├── package.json
-├── .env
-└── README.md

 #🚀 How to Run